Pratham16112002/Markdown-notes/Personal Home/Vocab.md

-contend : to complete in order to win something ( content the project for hackathon ). copious : abundant in supply or quantity ( copious money ). cosmopolitan : having people from different parts ( Indian is a cosmopolitan country ). deference : respect and polietness. desultory (dizultry) : without a clear plan or purpose and showing little effort or interest ( I am on a desultory career path). dilatory : show to act , intended to delay. equivocate : speaking in a way to hide the truth.
+contend : to complete in order to win something ( content the project for hackathon ). copious : abundant in supply or quantity ( copious money ). cosmopolitan : having people from different parts ( Indian is a cosmopolitan country ). deference : respect and politeness. desultory (dizultry) : without a clear plan or purpose and showing little effort or interest ( I am on a desultory career path). dilatory : show to act , intended to delay. equivocate : speaking in a way to hide the truth.